Humanity & Inclusion in Senegal

 Humanity & Inclusion works mainly in areas where needs are greatest.
 The two principal areas of action in Dakar and and Casamance.

 Our Past Work

 Humanity & Inclusion has been working in Senegal since 1995, helping communities foster a culture of dignity, access, and inclusion for all people.
 Our work is continuously evolving to meet the needs of the communities where we serve.

 Read on to learn more about our past work in Senegal and consider investing in our future.

 Child Abuse Prevention

 Humanity & Inclusion's TOGETHER Projects advocated on local and national levels to raise awareness on the prevention of sexual violence against children.
-Humanity & Inclusion has trained health professionals to deal with the physical and psychological obstacles faced by victims.
-Beneficiaries of this project include 7,600 people in the village of Kolda and the rural community of Coumbacara.
+The organization also trained health professionals to deal with the physical and psychological obstacles faced by victims.